UK Country Airplay

 The UK Country Airplay chart is a weekly music chart based on the radio airplay of country music singles on radio stations in the United Kingdom.
 It serves as the UK equivalent to the American Billboard Country Airplay chart.

 Announced on 8 March 2024, the debut chart was revealed a few days later on 10 March to coincide with the final day of the 2024 C2C: Country to Country music festival, with the official top 40 being posted each week on the UK-based country publication Countrymusic.co.uk.
 The chart, which is the first genre-specific radio chart in the UK, aims to serve as a key measure of which songs are being enjoyed most frequently by listeners across the country and is produced in collaboration with music company Radiomonitor, and the UK branch of the Country Music Association.

 The first number one song on the UK Country Airplay chart was "Creek Will Rise" by Conner Smith.
-The current number one single is "Hate How You Look" by Josh Ross.
+The current number one single is "Can't Sit Still" by Lainey Wilson.

 Background

-The creation of the chart was spearheaded by the increase in popularity of country music within the UK and was described by Milly Olykan, vice president of international relations and development for the CMA, as a “pivotal initiative in a move towards more mainstream moments for the genre” and noting how the consumption of country music in the UK increased by 40% in 2023.
-In a statement following the announcement of the chart, Olkyan explained “This is an incredibly exciting time for country music in the UK.
+The creation of the chart was spearheaded by the increase in popularity of country music within the UK and was described by Milly Olykan, vice president of international relations and development for the CMA, as a "pivotal initiative in a move towards more mainstream moments for the genre" and noting how the consumption of country music in the UK increased by 40% in 2023.
+In a statement following the announcement of the chart, Olkyan explained "This is an incredibly exciting time for country music in the UK.
 From the genre experiencing a 40% growth in consumption throughout the last year, to the volume of tickets sold to Country festivals and tours increasing at a record pace, it's apparent the Country is broadening significantly into the mainstream in the UK.
 This new radio chart will provide another exposure opportunity to further elevate Country artists and allow for greater engagement with fans.
-As the premier trade association supporting the growth of the Country Music industry, CMA's focus in the UK is to continue to identify how we can move towards more mainstream moments for the genre, and this is another pivotal initiative.”
+As the premier trade association supporting the growth of the Country Music industry, CMA's focus in the UK is to continue to identify how we can move towards more mainstream moments for the genre, and this is another pivotal initiative."

 Alexa Hannaby, head of Big Machine Records in the UK and leader of the project, stated "I'm thrilled for the launch of the UK Country Radio Airplay Chart, a significant milestone for Country music in the UK.
 This achievement is truly a testament to the incredible teamwork and collaboration between industry experts and Radiomonitor.
 Together, we're paving the way for increased recognition and exposure for country artists in the UK and I'm excited to see its impact unfold.